Share

 The scheme rules will state the legal process by which the rules can be changed.
 So, if the proper process isn’t followed, it could be that the scheme thinks it’s equalised at say age 65 when in fact it could be that the lower age applies.

-Most providers need confirmation that benefits in the scheme have been equalised before the transfer can go ahead, otherwise the transfer value may not reflect the correct value of the benefits.
+Most providers need confirmation benefits in the scheme have been equalised before the transfer can go ahead, otherwise the transfer value may not reflect the correct value of the benefits.

 Usually it’s a formality but sometimes the ceding scheme isn’t able to provide the necessary confirmation and the transfer can’t go ahead.